Vietnam.vn - Nền tảng quảng bá Việt Nam

 Preliminary reports show that 169 other buildings have cracks, but no major structural damage has been reported.
 Bangkok authorities have set up an emergency response system, allowing residents to report damage via the Traffy Fondue app or hotline 1555 to be inspected by volunteer engineers.

 The top priority now is to ensure the safety of medical facilities.
 Hospitals have activated emergency procedures, ready to evacuate patients if necessary.
-Patients with mild symptoms are encouraged to leave the hospital to reduce the load, while emergency cases are treated as a priority.
+Mild patients are encouraged to be discharged to reduce the load, while emergency cases are treated as a priority.

 Regarding public transportation, both the subway (MRT) and skytrain (BTS) systems have been temporarily suspended for safety checks.
 The MRT is expected to resume operations on the morning of March 29, while the BTS needs more time to evaluate due to technical issues.